-Total mail volume decreased by 16.7 billion units.
+Total mail volume decreased from 170.9 billion units to 142.6 billion.

-A more centralized postal organization came about in 1691 when the British Crown gave Thomas Neale a 21-year grant for a North American postal service.
+A more centralized postal organization came about in 1691, when the British Crown gave Thomas Neale a 21-year grant for a North American postal service.
 In 1707, the British government bought the rights to the North American postal service and appointed local deputy postmasters general.
-This continued until 1774, when the colonists' dislike for British control led to the establishment of a Constitutional postal service for intercolonial mail.
+This continued until 1774, when the colonists' dislike for British control led to the establishment of a constitutional postal service for intercolonial mail.
 The people paid for this service, and all revenues went into its improvement.

 The Boston riots in 1774 led to the creation of the Continental Congress and the beginnings of an independent government.
 In 1775, the Continental Congress appointed Benjamin Franklin as the first postmaster general, in charge of the newly created Post Office Department.
 Franklin had proven his abilities when he was appointed postmaster general in Philadelphia in 1737 and had brought new organization, speed and reliability to the service.

 Between 1790 and 1860, the number of post offices increased from just 75 to 24,498.
 By 1819, the Post Office Department served people in 22 states, and a letter went from Washington D.C., to Nashville, Tennessee, in just 11 days.